-BP is one of the most significant corporate investors in UK arts and culture with a history that extends over five decades, half the lifespan of the company.
-We have been headquartered in the UK for over 100 years and we aim to play our part in UK society through our long term support for arts & culture.
+bp is one of the most significant corporate investors in UK arts and culture with a history that extends over five decades, half the lifespan of the company.
+We have been headquartered in the UK for over 100 years and we aim to play our part in UK society through our long-term support for arts and culture.

 Support for the arts is part of the company’s wider contribution to society which also includes initiatives to develop talent in science, technology, engineering and maths (STEM) and build community capacity in areas such as leadership and business skills.

-BP’s arts programme aims to provide access to excellence in the arts to audiences and communities across the UK and beyond, enabling experiences that bring about a healthier, smarter, more cohesive and happier society, making a difference to people's lives.
-Our long term commitments ensure that new performances, special events, exhibitions, awards, grants, lectures, and access to works of art can continue to reach an ever-growing audience, bringing art into the public domain in ways that wouldn’t otherwise be possible without BP’s investments.
+bp’s arts programme aims to provide access to excellence in the arts to audiences and communities across the UK and beyond, enabling experiences that bring about a healthier, smarter, more cohesive and happier society, making a difference to people's lives.
+Our long-term commitments ensure that new performances, special events, exhibitions, awards, grants, lectures, and access to works of art can continue to reach an ever-growing audience, bringing art into the public domain in ways that wouldn’t otherwise be possible without bp’s investment.

-In 2016 in support of our strategy, we announced a further five year investment of £7.5 million from 2018 for a range of projects at the British Museum, the National Portrait Gallery, the Royal Opera House and the Royal Shakespeare Company.
-Since 1990, BP's investment has enabled over 50 million people to engage with BP activities, helping to ensure that many more people will have access to the best of the UK’s culture well in to the future.
+In 2016, in support of our strategy, we announced a further five-year investment of £7.5 million from 2018 for a range of projects at the British Museum, the National Portrait Gallery, the Royal Opera House – and the RSC up to December 2019.
+Since 1990, bp’s investment has enabled over 50 million people to engage with bp activities, helping to ensure that many more people will have access to the best of the UK’s culture well in to the future.